SvjatoslavD/BlockGame/README.md

 # BlockGame

 A Minecraft-inspired voxel engine built from scratch using C++, SFML, and OpenGL.
-This project demonstrates advanced graphics programming, multithreaded architecture, and real-time 3D world generation.
+This project is the first time that I have worked with advanced graphics programming, multithreaded architecture, and real-time 3D world generation.

 ![In-game Screenshot](assets/branding/ingame_screenshot.png)

 ## 🎯 Project Overview

 BlockGame is a solo-developed voxel engine that recreates the core mechanics of Minecraft while exploring modern game engine architecture patterns.
 The project emphasizes performance optimization, clean code architecture, and real-time world streaming.

+Status: Ongoing

 ## 🔧 Technology Stack